chingchenms/llvm/docs/Coroutines.rst

 #.
 Cannot handle coroutines with inalloca parameters (used in x86 on Windows)

 #.
-Alignment is ignored by coro.init and coro.delete intrinsics.
+Alignment is ignored by coro.begin and coro.free intrinsics.

 #.
 Make required changes to make sure that coroutine optimizations work with
    LTO.